Read Raspberry Pi Pico’s Onboard Temperature Sensor (MicroPython Code)

 Raspberry Pi Pico W Pinout.
 Image Source: Datasheet

-The ADCs have a sampling rate of 500kS/s and use an independent 48Mhz clock for this purpose.
+The ADCs have a sampling rate of 500kS/s and use an independent 48Mhz clock.
 Each sample takes 96 clock cycles.
 So the sampling time taken per sample is (96/48Mhz)=2μS.

 The 12-bit ADC register will give us a value ranging from 0 to 4095 (2^12-1).
 But specific functions in MicroPython can scale the ADC values to give us a 16-bit range.
 So we can get sensor readings ranging from 0 to 65535 (2^16-1).
 We shall see this shortly in the code below.
 The resolution of an ADC is the smallest analog voltage change for which there occurs a change in digital reading.